ereidelbach/ncaafb/README.md

 The overall goal of this project is to collect College Football data from a variety of sources including:

+CFB Stats
 ESPN
 USA Today
 The Official NCAA website

 The data should be continuously collected throughout a season (i.e. every week) and will be stored locally in CSV files in the DATA folder.